Stop Arm Camera 2: Overview

 • Two (2) infrared LEDs for low-light and night-vision performance.

-• One (1) wide-angle (180°) lens used by the camera's computer vision for vehicle detection and pre and post-event video recording.
+• One (1) wide-angle (180°) lens.
+The camera's artificial intelligence uses this lens for vehicle detection and pre- and post-event video recording.

-• A light sensor used to control the infrared lights for low-light and night-vision performance.
+• A light sensor controls the infrared lights for low-light and night-vision performance.

 • A built-in microphone to capture audio for the wide-angle video feed.